eslint/rfcs/designs/2023-rule-performance-statistics/README.md

     /**
       * Performance statistics
       * @typedef {Object} Stats
-      * @property {number} directives The number of disable directives which have been applied to silence rule violations.
       * @property {number} fixPasses The number of times ESLint has applied at least one fix after linting.
       * @property {Times} times The times spent on (parsing, fixing, linting) a file.
-      * @property {number} violations The number of times a rule has been violated.
       */

     /**